 Cao Son Market

 From Lao Cai city, following the 4D highway, you will reach Phong Nien Commune in Bao Thang District.
-Continuing on Road 153, you will arrive at the boat station of Bao Nhai Commune where then you can take in the magnificent scenery of mountains, forests and peaceful river water on a yacht down Chay river to the market.
+Continuing on Road 153, you will arrive at the boat station of Bao Nhai Commune where then you can take in the magnificent scenery of mountains, forests, and peaceful river water on a yacht down the Chay river to the market.
 A variety of goods such as vegetables, herbs, mushrooms, honey, and brocades are sold and exchanged here.
 Visiting Cao Son market, it would be a waste not to try Coc Dam, Coc Ngu wine, buffalo meat, and horse meat of the H’mong ethnicity.

 Location: Cao Son Commune, Muong Khuong District, Lao Cai Province

 This traditional dish of the H’mong minority requires skills, and time, and with 27 different types of seasonings such as cardamom, ginger, cinnamon, citronella, anise, etc. “Thang co” is a pot of soup made of organs of a horse, cow, vegetables, and hot pepper, which is often found in local markets.
 In restaurants, Thang Co is cooked with a more suitable taste for tourists, so it is something you can consider.